byteclubfr/mailbot/README.md

 // If true, if embedded images are found in signature of mail.html
 // they will be dropped from 'attachments' and moved to 'ignoredAttachments'
 ignoreAttachmentsInSignature: true,

+// If true, property 'cleanSubject' will contain the subject without all messy prefixes
+cleanSubject: true,

 }
 ```